- The quick guide to the Microsoft365DscWorkshop

 Clone the project in Visual Studio Code Source Control Activity Bar or use the command git.exe

 .
 With the following command you clone the Git repository to your local machine.
-Please change the link according to your fork / project on your code management solution.
+Please change the link according to your Azure DevOps Organization and project name.

 After having cloned the project to your development machine, please open the solution in Visual Studio Code.
 In the PowerShell prompt, call the build script:

-This build process takes around 5 minutes to complete.
-Most of the time is used to download the required dependencies defined in the file RequiredModules.psd1.
+This build process takes around 15 to 20 minutes to complete the first time.
+Downloading all the required dependencies defined in the file RequiredModules.psd1 takes time and discovering the many DSC resources in Microsoft365DSC.

-Please verify the artifacts created by the build pipeline, for example the MOF files in the MOF.
+After the build finished, please verify the artifacts created by the build pipeline, for example the MOF files in the MOF folder.

 This solution can configure as many Azure tenants as you want.
-You configure the tenants your want to control in the .\source\Azure.yml file.
-The file contains a usual setup, a dev, test and prod tenant.
+You configure the tenants you want to control in the .\source\Azure.yml file.
+The file contains a usual environment setup, a dev, test and prod tenant.

-will be handled by the setup scripts called very soon.
-Remove the environments you do not need.
+will be handled by the setup scripts you are going to run next. -

 The file can look like this for example if you want to configure only one tenant: